-- DMP.
-These tools (data management platforms) track the actions of website visitors.
-On the one hand, this data helps advertisers make an informed choice whether they are interested in a given inventory.
-On the other hand, publishers can assess the lucrativeness of the network for advertisers, find out which demographic and interest groups the website is most popular among and build content strategies accordingly.
+These tools keep track of what visitors do on a website.
+On the one hand, this information helps advertisers determine whether or not they are interested in a particular inventory.
+While publishers can assess the network’s ad revenue potential, determine which demographic and interest groups the website is most popular with, and develop content strategies accordingly.

-6 Steps in Programmatic Advertising
+6 Steps in programmatic advertising

-Step 5.
 After knowing the user value of a given platform, an advertiser submits a bid to the demand-side platform.
 A publisher, on the other hand, sorts through all bids and chooses the winning one.

-Step 6.
 After the owner of the inventory is known, both the publisher and the advertiser are notified.
 The ad is later redirected to a website’s server and published.
 It takes about 250 milliseconds to complete the entire process.

 This is an overview of the programmatic advertising process.
-Naturally, it is slightly more complex than what we described above — you can find out more about “what are programmatic ads?” once you read up on its different types.
+Naturally, it is slightly more complex than what we described above — you can find out more about “what are programmatic ads?” once you read up on its different types.To Contents ↑

 Benefits of Programmatic Advertising

-Programmatic advertising benefits for Advertisers
+Programmatic advertising benefits for advertisers: